Institute for Land, Water and Society scholarship (AGRTP)

 The Institute for Land, Water and Society is a multi and trans-disciplinary Research Centre.
 In partnership with government and others, it undertakes biophysical, social and economic research to address local, regional, national and global issues.
 Its researchers are involved in individual, collaborative and commissioned work around Australia and the world.

-The AGRTP – ILWS scholarships provide an opportunity for successful applicants to work with leading ILWS researchers on research topics that contribute directly to ILWS research which is undertaken within four thematic (not mutually exclusive) areas:
+The AGRTP – ILWS scholarships provide an opportunity for successful applicants to work with leading ILWS researchers on research topics that contribute directly to ILWS research.

 Australian or New Zealand citizens or Australian permanent resident are encouraged to apply for AGRTP-ILWS scholarships, which are awarded to postgraduate researchers with exceptional promise whose research area is relevant to the key research objectives of ILWS.
 Further information regarding the Australian Government's Research Training Program is available on the Department of Education and Training website.

-The successful candidate will be enrolled in the Institute of Land Water and Society at the Albury-Wodonga Campus of Charles Sturt University under the supervision of Associate Professor Lee Baumgartner.
-The primary place of employment will be at the Port Stephens Fisheries Institute (NSW DPI Fisheries’ primary research institute) under the supervision of Dr Craig Boys.
-Fieldwork will be essential to various screening pilot sites across NSW, with capacity to utilise laboratory facilities at the Albury campus, at PSFI and a northern Victoria Flow Lab as required.
+The candidate will be enrolled in the Institute of Land Water and Society at the Albury-Wodonga Campus of Charles Sturt University under the supervision of Associate Professor Lee Baumgartner.
+The primary place of employment can be either, by negotiation, at the Narrandera Fisheries Centre or Albury Campus of Charles Sturt University.
+Fieldwork will be essential at various sites across NSW and South Africa.

 Award value chevron_right